halcy/Mastodon.py/docs/index.rst

 directly is included for convenience.

 For new well-known events implement the streaming function in `StreamListener` or `CallbackStreamListener`.
 The function name is `on_` + the event name.
-If the event-name contains dots, use an underscore instead.

-E.g. for `'status.update'` the listener function should be named as `on_status_update`.
+If the event name contains dots, they are replaced with underscored, e.g. for an event called 'status.update' the listener function should be named `on_status_update`.

 It may be that future Mastodon versions will come with completely new (unknown) event names.
 In this case a (deprecated) Mastodon.py would throw an error.
 If you want to avoid this in general, you can